Trump Appeals Judge's Order Upending Kennedy's Vaccine Policies

 Any appeal would be heard by the Boston-based 1st U.S. Circuit Court of Appeals, which is dominated by judges appointed by Democrat presidents.

-Any appellate court ruling could later be appealed to the U.S. Supreme Court.by Alexia Garamfalvi and Bill Berkrot)
+Any appellate court ruling could later be appealed to the U.S. Supreme Court.

 © 2026 Thomson/Reuters.
 All rights reserved.